 People and staff felt staffing levels were sufficient to meet the needs of the people they supported.
 One person told us, "Always lots of staff around."
-A staff member said, "We are really well staffed and this is a reason I stay here, I don't feel pressured and I can do my job well."
+A staff member said, "We are well staffed and a good team, I don't feel pressured and I can do my job well."

 Staff had a good understanding of people's needs and treated them with respect and protected their dignity when supporting them.
-A range of activities were available for people to participate in if they wished and people enjoyed spending time with staff.

-There was a focus on providing care and support that focused on the need of the person whilst supporting their individuality and identity.
-The management team told us, "Our staffing levels and the loyalty of our staff means we can give people the time they need, by staff that know them well."
-We were also told, "We try to ensure that our residents lead the life they want."
+There was a focus on providing care and support that focused on the needs of the person whilst supporting their individuality and identity.
+However there was a lack of meaningful activities provided to ensure people's social and mental well-being was being fully promoted.
+The acting manager The acting manager told us, "The staffing levels and the caring nature of our staff means we can give people the time they need, by staff that know them well."
+We were also told, "We try to ensure that our residents are happy and comfortable."